 The cliff to the north of Arambol beach (head past the rocks) is a picturesque place, with a narrow walkway lined with small restaurants and guesthouses right next to the ocean.Continue to 11 of 13 below.

 11 of 13

 Arambol Beach Huts

-You'll find these basic beach huts lining the side of the cliff on the way to the Sweet Water Lake.Continue to 11 of 12 below.
+Keep following the path and you'll find these basic beach huts lining the side of the cliff, on the way to the Sweet Water Lake.Continue to 12 of 13 below.